What is formaldehyde and where is it found?

 What should I do to avoid formaldehyde allergy?

 It is difficult to avoid all exposure to formaldehyde because it is normally present at low levels (usually <0.03 ppm) in both indoor and outdoor air.
-For most people low-level exposure (up to 0.1 ppm) does not cause any problems.
-Methods to avoid or minimize exposure are described in the table below.
+For most people, low-level exposure (up to 0.1 ppm) does not cause any problems.
+Methods to avoid or minimise exposure are described in the table below.

 Alternative names for formaldehyde

 Formaldehyde is also known by several other names.
 These include:

 - Methylene oxide